The Peace School remains open, a podcast rec, and more

 “I appreciate university life a lot because I am acquiring new knowledge that fits with the field that I am studying, I’m discovering other new realities of practical life and I see my dream coming true, my dream of being useful to myself, my family, my community, my country and the world.”

-When I return to Mumosho, I go to CPS to greet my teachers, I look for books to read at the library.
+When I return home, I go to CPS to greet my teachers, I look for books to read at the library.
 The basketball court is a new thing after our departure, I came back and saw this court which amazed me a lot.
 We were invited by Congo Peace School for an exchange with the finalists who are in 6th grade before going to take the exams to get their state diplomas, we had a very enriching exchange on how to prepare for the exams, how to behave during the exams and we hope that this exchange will produce good results.

 Busime is 20 years old, and in law school at UOB.
 She shares that she “will be a jurist/lawyer to defend human rights in general and especially women's rights, because in our society I see that men are favored while women are marginalized, neglected, and do not have much support, their rights are violated.
 I am interested in becoming a lawyer especially to raise awareness and educate women and communities on women's rights, and contribute to the promotion of these rights.